martz-rgb/ask-vk-bot/README.md

 - [ ] configuration with or without confirmation reservations
 - [ ] use context in nodes
 - [ ] manage secrets with docker swarm?
+- [ ] longpoll quit silently if no internet connection
 - [ ] *maybe some collaborators support

 done: